agonzgarc/matconvnet-calvin/README.md

     - `cd matconvnet-calvin/matlab; vl_compilenn_calvin(); cd ../..;`
   - Add files to Matlab path
     - `setup();`
-  - (Optional) Download pretrained model:
-    - `downloadModel('parts');`

 ## Instructions
 - **Usage:** Run `demo_parts()`
 - **What:** This script downloads the datasets (PASCAL VOC2010 and PASCAL-Part), network (AlexNet) and Selective Search code.
 It creates the structures with all the necessary object and part information.
-Then it trains our baseline model for joint object and part detection.
+Finally, it first trains the baseline model for joint object and part detection and then it trains our model with object appearance and class branches, initialized with the previously trained baseline model.
-- **Model:** Training this model takes about Xh on a Titan X GPU.
-If you just want to use it you can download the pretrained model in the installation step above.
-Then run the demo to see the test results.
 - **Results:** If the program executes correctly, it will print the per-class results in average precision and their mean (mAP) for each of the 105 part classes in PASCAL-Part and 20 objects classes in PASCAL VOC.
-The example model achieves X% mAP on the validation set using no external training data.
+The example model achieves 28.8% mAP for parts on the validation set using no external training data.
 - **Note:** The results vary due to the random order of images presented during training.
 To reproduce the above results we fix the initial seed of the random number generator.

-## Training for different datasets

 ## References
 - \[1\] **Objects as Context for Part Detection** by Gonzalez-Garcia et al., arXiv 2017, http://arxiv.org/abs/1703.09529